How do the top software development methodologies (waterfall, rapid application, agile, and DevOps) work? And which method is best for your project?

 Cons: The waterfall development method is often slow and costly due to its rigid structure and tight controls.
 These drawbacks can lead waterfall method users to explore other software development methodologies.

-Rapid Application Development (RAD) is a condensed development process that produces a high quality system with low investment costs.
-In a recent Forbes article, Scott Stiner, CEO & President of UM Technologies, said “This RAD process allows our developers to quickly adjust to shifting requirements in a fast-paced and constantly changing market.”
+Rapid application development (RAD) is a condensed development process that produces a high-quality system with low investment costs.
+Scott Stiner, CEO and president of UM Technologies, said in Forbes, “This RAD process allows our developers to quickly adjust to shifting requirements in a fast-paced and constantly changing market.”
 The ability to quickly adjust is what allows such a low investment cost.